jmpavlick/SpaFunctionAppADAuthGuide/readme.md

 Before moving on to the next step, every statement on the following list should be true:

-1. You have created a Function App called `backend`
+1. You have created a Function App called `backend` in your repo and `backend-jmp` on Azure
 1. You have published it to Azure, in your `spaFunctionAppADAuthGuide` resource group
-1. You can reach it on the public Internet, at your URL
+1. You can reach it on the public Internet, at its URL

 As we move forward - if something gets misconfigured while setting up the App Registrations, etc - you can delete the App Registrations and start over from here.
 (I had to do it a few times before I got the hang of it.)